“How Safe is your Gold?” – Transcript of Speech by BullionStar CEO

 With us, you own specific products.
 Your bars are allocated with you holding the direct legal title to the physical metal.

 You can of course have your products shipped to you at any time fully insured.
-Even though Singapore is the safest country in the world, we have full insurance protection with the largest specie underwriter in the world, XL Insurance, for all risks at full replacement value.
+Even though Singapore is the safest country in the world, we have full insurance protection with the largest specie underwriter in the world, Chubb Insurance, for all risks at full replacement value.
 You can download the insurance document online.
 What’s good is that as there’s virtually no crime in Singapore, it makes the storage premiums low.
 We charge 0.39% of the average value per annum for gold and 0.59% for silver which includes full insurance for all risks, and all handling and online access for your segregated and allocated gold, which is very competitive.

 Just like you can physically audit your metals, you can also come in to our shop to physically withdraw your metals without any prior notification.
 You show up, present your ID and tell us that you want the metals now and we simply hand over the metals to you.